 Before taking a risk, you need to make sure you're prepared.
 That means doing your homework: looking inward to understand your motives and clearing up unfinished business cluttering the way.
 It's particularly important to recognize how we, as women, often sabotage our own success — fearing to fail so that we never try, believing that failing is bad or simply chalking up our achievements to luck and timing rather than hard work and talent.
 On this panel, you'll meet women reflecting on how they prepared to embark on their journeys.
 Learn how they looked within, talked back to those false perceptions and have become FEARLESS.

 Moderator: Doris Roach '86, Executive Coach, Management Consultant and Courage Specialist

-Exceptional Leadership Skills: Learning to Lead and take Risks at the Appropriate Times
+Room 44: Exceptional Leadership Skills: Learing to Lead and Take Risks at Appropriate Times

 Experienced attorneys lead by example, managing through wisdom gained through tough experiences and complex problem solving.
 Learn from those who manage egos, personalities, and fears about how to lead with confidence and insight.

 Room 42: Speed Mentoring

 Just like it sounds -- In 15-minute blocks of time, experienced mentors will evaluate next steps, advise on fearless career decisions and more.